AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 ### Formatting Parameters List

-There is a list of formatting parameters, which help to organize your data presentation in the way you prefer.
+Here is the list of formatting parameters that allow organizing your data presentation in the way you prefer.
 You can find a sample after the table that list formatting parameters.

 <table width="700px" class="dtTABLE">
 <tr>